nikitoda70/git-course/readme.md

-# Git and Github Corse
+# Git and Github Course

 Crash course for Git